ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The computation of token hashes defined above is aligned with that specified for the computation of token hashes in {{I-D.ietf-ace-revoked-token-notification}}, where they are used as identifiers of revoked access tokens.
 Therefore, given a hash algorithm and an access token, the AS computes the same corresponding token hash in either case.

-If the AS supports the method specified in {{I-D.ietf-ace-revoked-token-notification}}, then the AS MUST use the same hash algorithm for computing both the token hashes to include in the parameter "token_hash" and the token hashes computed per such a method to identify revoked access tokens.
+If the AS supports the method specified in {{I-D.ietf-ace-revoked-token-notification}}, then the AS MUST use the same hash algorithm for computing both the token hashes to include in the "token_hash" parameter and the token hashes computed per such a method to identify revoked access tokens.

 ### Example

 {{fig-example-AS-to-C-token-hash}} shows an example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

-The Access Token Request specifies the parameter "token_upload" with value 1.
+The Access Token Request specifies the "token_upload" parameter with value 1.
 That is, C indicates that it requires the token hash corresponding to the access token from the AS, in case the AS successfully uploads the access token to the RS.

-The Access Token Response specifies the parameter "token_upload" with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.
+The Access Token Response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

-Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes the parameter "token_hash", which specifies the token hash corresponding to the issued access token.
-The Access Token Response also includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.
+Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes the "token_hash" parameter, which specifies the token hash corresponding to the issued access token.
+The Access Token Response also includes the "cnf" parameter specifying the symmetric PoP key bound to the access token.

 ~~~~~~~~~~~
    / Access Token Request /